-Prayer spaces support schools in developing Spiritual, Moral, Social and Cultural development (SMSC), in teaching of Religious Education (RE) and for Church schools in meeting the requirements of SIAMS (Statutory Inspection of Anglican and Methodist Schools).
-Here are some brief ways that prayer spaces can help your school in these three areas.
+Prayer and reflection spaces support schools in developing Spiritual, Moral, Social and Cultural development (SMSC), in teaching of Religious Education (RE) and for Church schools in meeting the requirements of SIAMS (Statutory Inspection of Anglican and Methodist Schools).
+Here are some brief ways that prayer and reflection spaces can help your school in these three areas.

 “Pupils’ spiritual, moral, social and cultural development is a strength…using the school’s prayer space, pupils contemplate values and provide thoughtful and thought- provoking responses when working in groups” (Ofsted report- Rush Common Community Primary School 2017)